dcdpr/did-btcr2/chapters/CRUD-Operations.md

 * btcr2 identifiercontroller: The DID

 Note: The controller of this capability is the DID, which resolves to a DID document.
-When verifying a BTCR2 update is an invocation of this capability, the controller resolves to the contemporary DID document.
+When verifying a BTCR2 Update is an invocation of this capability, the controller resolves to the Contemporary DID document.
 That is the DID document that was current when the capability was invoked.

 ##### Hide {.unnumbered .unlisted}